 This team should consist of people from all of the necessary departments needed to help make sure the onboarding experience is as smooth as possible.

-I hope you found these user adoption strategies helpful and they help you to create a fluent and successful user adoption process whereby more customers are retained with each passing month!
+I hope you found these user adoption strategies helpful and that they help you to create a fluent and successful user adoption process where more customers are retained with each passing month!